root-project/web/for_developers/web/index.md

 % git checkout
 Your branch is up to date with 'origin/main'.
 ```
-This branch is the one from which the official web site is built.
+This branch is the one from which the official website is built.
 You can create a
 new branch with your work, which you can use to create a pull request to update
 `root-project/web/main`.